 My name is Thea Calzoni.
 I am the parent and carer of Julian Fleckner.
 He is a happy young man of 32 with an intellectual disability who lives with his dad and me.
-He has had lots of socialisation and skill development from going to a special school and attending day programs.
+He enjoys day programs, art, and dance, and getting out and about in the community.

-What helps with transitioning him to new activities is giving him lots of advanced warning and some persuasion may be necessary.
+What helps with transitioning him to new activities is giving him lots of advanced warning and some animated persuasion.
 Sometimes we’ll use pictures as memory jogs.

-Communication books are a good tool to use to and from his day program.
-Communication books are very important because I can write in them about things Julian has been doing and support workers can look at it and use to speak to Julian about what he has been doing and Julian can say YAY.
+Communication books are a good tool because I can write in them about things Julian has been doing and, from reading my notes, support workers can speak with Julian about his life.

-For more information about Thea please contact Speakers Bank’s Project Officer on 03 9314 0988 or firstname.lastname@example.org
+For more information about Thea please contact Speakers Bank’s Program Coordinator on 03 9314 0988 or firstname.lastname@example.org

 Watch Thea’s video: